fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7b.md

 Use the code from https://github.com/fullstack-hy/country-hook as your starting point.

-The application can be used to search for country details from the https://restcountries.com/ interface.
-If country is found, the details of the country are displayed
+The application can be used to search for a country's details from the https://restcountries.com/ interface.
+If a country is found, the details of the country are displayed:

 ![](../../images/7/69ea.png)

-If country is not found, message is displayed to the user
+If no country is found, a message is displayed to the user:

 ![](../../images/7/70ea.png)

 The application is otherwise complete, but in this exercise you have to implement a custom hook _useCountry_, which can be used to search for the details of the country given to the hook as a parameter.

-Use the api endpoint [full name](https://restcountries.com/#api-endpoints-full-name) to fetch country details in a _useEffect_-hook within your custom hook.
+Use the api endpoint [full name](https://restcountries.com/#api-endpoints-full-name) to fetch a country's details in a _useEffect_ hook within your custom hook.

-Note, that in this exercise it is essential to use useEffect's [second parameter](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect) array to control when the effect function is executed.
+Note that in this exercise it is essential to use useEffect's [second parameter](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect) array to control when the effect function is executed.

 #### 7.8: ultimate hooks